 ON BOARD FROM DAY ONE

 This is why we welcomed Peter Veider with open arms when he suggested the idea of using locally-sourced Tirolean mountain sheep wool.
-After all, the Tirol Mountain Rescue Service and we had already worked together on a number of projects.
+After all, Salewa and the Tirol Mountain Rescue Service had already worked together on a number of projects.
 Christine Ladstätter explains enthusiastically, “He came to us and we were really excited by the idea.”
 She describes how we relished the challenge of combining “traditional values and experience” in its new collection.